 They proceeded to share several throwback pictures of the Princess Royal from significant moments throughout her life, including her wedding to Vice Admiral Sir Timothy Laurence.

 What are Queen Elizabeth’s children’s royal titles?

-Queen Elizabeth announced her intention to make Charles Prince of Wales in 1958, when he was just nine years old.
+The late Queen Elizabeth announced her intention to make her eldest son Prince of Wales in 1958, when he was just nine years old.
 The official ceremony happened in 1969 at Caernarfon Castle in Wales.
 Prior to his investiture, Prince Charles spent a term at the University College of Wales at Aberystwyth, learning to speak Welsh.

-Since that day, Charles has taken the position seriously, working tirelessly to educate himself about his Welsh neighbors.
+From that day, King Charles took the position seriously, working tirelessly to educate himself about his Welsh neighbors.
 He even purchased a country home in Llwynwermod, Wales, and undertakes a week-long tour of Wales every year.

 Princess Anne was given the title of Princess Royal, a title customarily (but not automatically) awarded to the eldest daughter of a British monarch back in 1987.
 This rare title might be passed to her great-niece Princess Charlotte in the future, though Princess Anne holds it for life.

 The Queen's second son Prince Andrew is known as the Duke of York, a title he received from the Queen on his wedding day in 1986.